AmandaCiliberto/amigo-server/README.md

 ### About Me 👩

-My name is Amanda Rodrigues, I'm a fullstack web developer based in Denmark and this project has been developed by me in connection with the Ironhack Full Stack Web Development bootcamp.
+My name is Amanda Rodrigues, I'm a Digital Product Designer shifting to fullstack web development based in Denmark.
+This project has been developed by me in connection with the Ironhack Full Stack Web Development bootcamp.